-STRA meet approximately six times a year with the May meeting being the AGM.
-Details of meetings and venues are shown in the calander below.
-Click on the tabs below to see different views of our meetings calander.
+STRA meet approximately six times a year.
+Our next meeting is a Members Meeting.
+Details of meetings and venues are shown in the calendar below.
 STRA meetings are highlighted in green.

-The next STRA general meeting will take place at: St Andrews Church as follows;
+The next STRA general meeting will take place at St Andrews Church, Harrow Road as follows;

 Time: 8.00 pm - 9.30 pm.

 St Andrews Church, 956 Harrow Road, Sudbury, HA0 2QA (www.standrewssudbury.co.uk).

 A printable version of the meeting dates for your notice board at home can be found here.

 STRA held its annual general meeting on Tuesday 29th May 2018 at St Andrew’s Church.
 Residents and elected representatives including Barry Gardiner MP, leader of Brent Council Muhammed Butt and Sudbury’s two new councillors, Thomas Stephens and Saqib Butt, came along to hear what we’ve been up to this year.